felipeaz/sliding-window/README.md

 - You’re asked to find the longest/shortest substring, subarray, or a desired value

 This pattern can solve the following common problems:
-- Maximum sum subarray of size ‘K’ (easy)
+- Maximum sum subarray of size ‘K’
-- Longest substring with ‘K’ distinct characters (medium)
+- Longest substring with ‘K’ distinct characters
-- String anagrams (hard)
+- String anagrams